hiking90/sublime-rsync-ssh/README.md

 Keep remote directories in sync with local project folders.

+## Updated & Modified from the origianl implementation

+- Rsync works based on folder that is not file-based.
+The original implementation works on file-based.
+- Specific folders in the project are the target of Rsync.
+User can config the specific folders.
+- Configuration has been changed.
+Please see [Example `.sublime-project` file]

 ## Description

 This plugin will let you sync your project folders to one or more remote servers using rsync and ssh.